se-edu/collate/docs/Developer-Guide.md

 # Text UI component
 This component is the entry point for Collate if you want to use Collate through the command line without a GUI.
-It consists of one class, `Collate` and interacts with the `Backend` and `Data` components to generate and display the appropriate statistics.
+It consists of one class, `CollateTui` and interacts with the `Backend` and `Data` components to generate and display the appropriate statistics.

-## `Collate` class
+## `CollateTui` class
-The `Collate` class receives commands from the command line and passes them to the `Logic` class in the Backend component to handle. `Collate` then decides which statistics to show in the command line.
+The `CollateTui` class receives commands from the command line and passes them to the `Logic` class in the Backend component to handle. `CollateTui` then decides which statistics to show in the command line.
 In addition to the Backend component, this class also relies on the Data component to show the appropriate statistics.